 The Assistant Director of Development, Annual Fund reports to the Director of Development and Alumni Relations.
 This position supports all areas of the Development Office, as instructed by the Director of Development and Alumni Relations, with a specific emphasis on the cultivation, solicitation and stewardship of individual donors through the Burke Annual Fund.
-In 2018-19, Burke will be celebrating our 50th Anniversary.

 This is a full-time, year-round position, which is annually contracted from July 1–June 30.